![]() |

 currants

-(small amount)
+figs (small amount)

 grapefruit